LabShengLi/nanome/README.md

 ### Hardware requirements

 NANOME is based on Nextflow pipeline framework, and start with raw fast5 nanopore sequencing input data with a reference genome.
-The pipeline can be configured with different RAM, number of processors, CPU/GPU resources schema to parallel run methylation-calling tools.
-For optimal usage, we recommend using NANOME pipeline on HPC:
+The pipeline can be configured with different RAM, number of processors, CPU/GPU resources schema to parallelly run methylation-calling tools.
+For optimal usage, we recommend using NANOME pipeline on HPC or Cloud OS (e.g., google cloud):
 * GPU or CPU with 2+ cores.
 * RAM: 7+ GB per cpu.
 * Storage using HDD or SSD.
 Please ensure your storage before running the pipeline.